DIGOARTHUR/CrudGoogleSheet-ft.-Gspread/README.md

 <p>
 <img  alt="icon_Ideia"  width="25" height="25" src="https://user-images.githubusercontent.com/59892368/106907676-49fc2900-66dd-11eb-9f06-9cb7815aff69.png"></img>
-The file available here can be reused as long as you change the GoogleSheets access addresses.
+The file available here can be reused as long as you change the SpreadSheets access addresses.
 We'll see that in the topics below.
 </p>

 Here we will show you step by step from creating a project on Google Cloud Platform to use the APIs to running the Python program interacting with GoogleSheets.

 <ul>
 <li>
- 1º Step: Creating a project on Google Cloud Platform.
+ 1º Step: Creating a project on Google Cloud Platform

+ Acesse o link: Link: <a href="https://console.cloud.google.com/home/dashboard">Access to spreadsheets</a>

  </li>

  <li>